matthall7/matthall7/README.md

 - 💞️ I’m looking to collaborate on projects where I can play a small part in something cool! 😄
 - 📫 How to reach me: thematthewhall7@gmail.com
 - 😄 Pronouns: He/ Him
-- ⚡ Fun fact: I am a top 500 support player in Overwatch on the Americas region.
+- ⚡ Fun fact: I am a top 500 support player in Overwatch.

 <!---
 matthall7/matthall7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.